KrishnaDistributedcomputing/CodeRepo/Azure.md

 az vm create --resource-group myResourceGroup --name myVM --image UbuntuLTS --generate-ssh-keys
 ```
 These are just a few examples of the many commands that are available with the Azure CLI.
 You can find more information about using the Azure CLI in the Azure documentation: https://docs.microsoft.com/en-us/cli/azure/.

+## Here are ten potential interview questions about Chocolatey and Azure that you might encounter:

+What is Chocolatey and how does it work?
+How can Chocolatey be used to install and manage software packages on a Windows machine?
+What is Azure and how does it relate to cloud computing?
+How can Chocolatey be used to install and manage tools or libraries that are required for developing or deploying applications to Azure?
+How can the Azure CLI be used to manage Azure resources from the command line?
+How can Chocolatey be used to automate the deployment of Azure resources?
+How can you troubleshoot issues that might arise when using Chocolatey to install or manage packages on a Windows machine?
+How can you use Chocolatey to create and manage package repositories for your organization?
+How can you use Chocolatey in conjunction with other DevOps tools, such as Jenkins or Azure DevOps, to automate the delivery and management of software in an Azure environment?
+How can you use Chocolatey to manage the software dependencies of applications that are deployed to Azure?